cshum/imagor/README.md

 #### `imagorpath` package

-Imagor Go library provides a `imagorpath` package which allows you to parse and generate Imagor endpoint using the `imagorpath.Params` Go struct:
+Imagor Go library provides a `imagorpath` package which allows you to parse and generate Imagor endpoint using the `Params` struct:

 ```go
 import "github.com/cshum/imagor/imagorpath"